jwd83/VCR/README.md

 ## TODO
 * perhaps depricate filesystem operation.
-* change daemon to replace into/delete instead of dumping/recreating the table
+* ~~change daemon to replace into/delete instead of dumping/recreating the table~~
+* improve the performance of the new filesystem monitor
 * update .conf notes based on new XAMPP setup
 * show popular searches in the landing page for each category
 * add support for encoding audiobooks